animeshjanai/Predict-Strength-Of-Concrete----Regression/README.md

 Fine Aggregate (component 7) -- quantitative -- kg in a m3 mixture -- Input Variable
 Age -- quantitative -- Day (1~365) -- Input Variable
-Concrete Compressive Strength -- quantitative -- MPa -- Output Variable
+Concrete Compressive Strength -- quantitative -- MPa -- Output Variable I use few approaches to predict the target variable , for more details please see the .ipynb files